How to send Discord notifications with Knock

 Incoming webhooks are simpler in terms of configuration and will probably serve best for most cases but if that's not enough, using bots should provide enough flexibility for all use cases.

 The main difference with both approaches is that for incoming webhooks, you need to create one per Discord channel.
-If you are planning to notify just a few Discord channels, this is probably the easiest, but if you need to notify multiple Discord channels the bot appproach will work best.
+If you are planning to notify just a few Discord channels, this is probably the easiest, but if you need to notify multiple Discord channels the bot approach will work best.
 Additionally, Message Components cannot be used with the incoming webhook approach, so if you're planning on leveraging those you should create a bot.

 Next we'll walk through how to configure each of these methods to send Discord notifications using Knock.